-The temporary tax incentives came into effect on 1st April 2021 and will come to an end next year on 31st March 2023, leaving a small window to maximise the availability of the reliefs.
+The temporary tax incentives came into effect on 1st April 2021 and ended on 31st March 2023, with the super deduction being replaced by full expensing.
+This has left a small window to maximise the availability of the reliefs.
 An important factor is that contracts must be entered into from 3rd March 2021, with spend being incurred from 1st April 2021.
-Maintaining good records is important and can assist in ensuring your capital allowances claims are accurate.

 If you are not familiar with capital allowances and how they can benefit your business, find out more in our ‘What are capital allowances and how can they help your business?‘ article.